 • 2020+ Harley-Davidson Ultra Limited

 The new motorcycles with the Revolution Max 1250 engine also come standard with cornering ABS.
-These include the:
+These include these models:

 Honda IMU-equipped motorcycles